rajveeerr/100xDevs-Journey/Assignments/Week4/Assignments/File Server/readme.md

 - **Port Conflicts**: If you encounter an error stating that port 1000 is in use, change the port in the `app.listen` method to another available port.

-## Assignment

-This project was given as an assignment by Harkirat Bhaiya at the end of the recorded lecture for week 4.1.